Skip to content

 }

 This example works fine without anything reported, as the @commitlint/cli package includes the commitlint binary.
 However, some script may contain npx commitlint and here Knip assumes commitlint is the name of the package.
-This technically works as commitlint is a transitive dependency of @commitlint/cli, but to avoid confusion it’s recommended to use npx @commitlint/cli.
+This technically works, as commitlint is a transitive dependency of @commitlint/cli.
+However, correct and recommeded usage is by the package name: npx @commitlint/cli.

 Unused exports